MSUDataAnalytics/SSC442/static/slides/05-slides.md

 <!-- slide -->

-# Practical Lectures

-Practical lectures---denoted with a `[ P ]` on the course website)---introduce techniques and ideas by utilizing interactivity.
-That is: you will need to have your computer open and ready to attempt to replicate things as we go along.
+# A Note On This Lecture

+Please try to follow along.
 Copy and paste is your friend.

 Otherwise, the notes will be far less satisfying (and probably make a lot less sense).